-There is nothing more comforting then Friday’s lunch sandwich, which is Lechem Bait (home bread) stuffed with one or two Moroccan cooked salads such as Matbucha, babaganush or olives and some braised chicken or meatball with some sort of a vegetable.
+The best thing about Friday in a Moroccan home is Friday’s lunch sandwich, which is Lechem Bait (home bread) stuffed with one or two Moroccan cooked salads such as Matbucha, babaganush or warm olive salad and chicken or meatball that were braised with peas, celery, fennel, zucchini or artichokes.

 Lechem Bait (Homemade bread)

 Warm olive salad is one of the best.
 It’s made with Syrian bitter and cracked olives that were boiled three times in water to remove the bitterness, then cooked with tomatoes, cilantro and spices.

 The easiest way to remove the pits is to crack them with a mag or rolling pin (see pic above).
 Bitter Syrian olives work the best because they are hard and don’t fall apart when you cook them.